 I was looking at her like she’s got two heads…”You phoned…Paris?
 You decided the Minister didn’t need what her staff asked for?
 What the policy people told you was needed?
 You phoned Paris to see if they wanted to do something?”.
 I literally could not comprehend this decision.

 All the way through the project’s process, Comms had done almost nothing.
 We met with them early, they were unprepared.
 They would get back to us, they never did.
-We me with them in the middle, worst interview of the entire process.
+We met with them in the middle of the project, the worst interview of the entire process.
 Completely unprepared, no idea how to answer even the most basic questions about public relations, comms, surveys, nothing.
-We had met with them before the report was finalized, no real comms strategy available.
+We had met with them before the report was finalized, no real comms strategy was available.
 They’d develop one, nothing.

 Yes, I said that in front of her.
 Yes, it went back to her bosses.
 They wanted to meet with my boss and I, smooth everything over, maybe there had been some communications (hah!) issues.
 No, I said.
 There wasn’t any problem with communications, other than the fact they didn’t do their jobs.
 They had consistently not engaged from beginning to end, and I was done.
 I told my boss if he wanted to meet with them, that was his call, but I gave him a full list of every meeting we had had with them since the beginning, including meeting minutes where it said they were going to do stuff that they hadn’t actually done afterwards.